ecilasun/tinysys/software/SDK/apu.md

 # Command FIFO

-The command fifo accepts the followin command codes as 32bit words, followed by zero or more words containing data as required.
+The command fifo accepts the following command codes as 32bit words, followed by zero or more words containing data as required.

 To write a command, the SDK functions simply write the command word and the parameters to the FIFO at memory address `0x80070000`